CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 There is no direct replacement for the `VerifyPropertyName(string)` method and any code using this should be altered or removed.

+The reason for the omission from the MVVM Toolkit is that using the `nameof` keyword for a property verifies that it exists.
+When MvvmLight was built, the `nameof` keyword was not available and this method was used to ensure that the property existed on the object.

 ```csharp
 // MvvmLight
 this.VerifyPropertyName(nameof(this.MyProperty));